Baryon asymmetry: Regions of the universe where antimatter dominates

-Electric dipole moment

-The presence of an electric dipole moment (EDM) in any fundamental particle would violate both parity (P) and time (T) symmetries.
-As such, an EDM would allow matter and antimatter to decay at different rates leading to a possible matter–antimatter asymmetry as observed today.
-Many experiments are currently being conducted to measure the EDM of various physical particles.
-All measurements are currently consistent with no dipole moment.
-However, the results do place rigorous constraints on the amount of symmetry violation that a physical model can permit.
-The most recent EDM limit, published in 2014, was that of the ACME Collaboration, which measured the EDM of the electron using a pulsed beam of thorium monoxide (ThO) molecules.

 Mirror anti-universe

 The state of the universe, as it is, does not violate the CPT symmetry, because the Big Bang could be considered as a double sided event, both classically and quantum mechanically, consisting of a universe-antiuniverse pair.
 This means that this universe is the charge (C), parity (P) and time (T) image of the anti-universe.
 This pair emerged from the Big Bang epochs not directly into a hot, radiation-dominated era.
 The antiuniverse would flow back in time from the Big Bang, becoming bigger as it does so, and would be also dominated by antimatter.
 Its spatial properties are inverted if compared to those in our universe, a situation analogous to creating electron–positron pairs in a vacuum.
 This model, devised by physicists from the Perimeter Institute for Theoretical Physics in Canada, proposes that temperature fluctuations in the cosmic microwave background (CMB) are due to the quantum-mechanical nature of space-time near the Big Bang singularity.
-This means that a point in the future of our universe and a point in the distant past of the antiuniverse would provide fixed classical points, while all possible quantum-based permutations would exist in between.
+This means that a point in the future of our universe and a point in the distant past of the anti-universe would provide fixed classical points, while all possible quantum-based permutations would exist in between.
 Quantum uncertainty causes the universe and antiuniverse to not be exact mirror images of each other.

 This model has not shown if it can reproduce certain observations regarding the inflation scenario, such as explaining the uniformity of the cosmos on large scales.
 However, it provides a natural and straightforward explanation for dark matter.
 Such a universe-antiuniverse pair would produce large numbers of superheavy neutrinos, also known as sterile neutrinos.
 These neutrinos might also be the source of recently observed bursts of high-energy cosmic rays.